 The network consensus problem is to compute the mode of a distribution over items on nodes in an information network by decentralized message exchanges.
 We generalized the problem into decentralized ranking learning in the network, and have devised a scalable protocol for this task based on the voter model, and proved its correctness and efficiency.
 This is a joint work with Microsoft Research Cambridge.

 Information diffusion plays an essential role in numerous human interactions, including diffusion of innovations and propagation of rumors.
 Understanding how information flow on networks is a central problem for industry and academia.
 A tipping point is a moment at which information spread rapidly and dramatically.
 Our research goal is to identify the tipping points and to analyze spreading behaviors.
 It is closely related to the initiation of a trend in marketing and the emergence of phase transitions in many complex systems.
+This is a joint work with CUHK,Hongkong.

 The problem of identifying tend is of practical importance especially in social media, since information can diffuse more rapidly and widely than the offline counterpart.
 In this work, we classify trends by examining the three aspects of diffusion: temporal, structural, and linguistic.
 For the temporal characteristics, we propose a new periodic time series model that considers both the daily cycle and the external shock cycle.
 This work makes the first attempt to utilize periodic temporal features in identifying trends and rumors and test rigorously on a large annotated dataset based on a complete social media stream.
 This is a joint work with Social Computing Lab at KAIST and Microsoft Research Asia.